 Main Content

-Public and Private Interest Externship
+Public Interest Externship

 Students who choose public interest law offices outside of Illinois will need to determine if they are eligible for that state’s student practice license.